-You must consider installing a tempering valve for your hot water system for the safety of your family and friends this also ensures the delivered water temperature complies with Australian Standard AS3500.4.2 Clause 1.6.
+You must consider installing a tempering valve for your hot water system units for the safety of your family and friends this also ensures the delivered water temperature complies with Australian Standard AS3500.4.2 Clause 1.6.

 How does a tempering valve work?

 A tempering valve blends hot water with cold water to ensure constant, safe shower and bath outlet temperatures, preventing scalding.